nemo-nesciam/Blockchain-Insights-Hub/README.md

 - [Virginia Consumer Data Protection Act - VCDPA](https://law.lis.virginia.gov/vacodefull/title59.1/chapter53/)

 ## ez TLDR
+Explore a collection of short articles summarizing the latest developments in cryptocurrency regulations, including updates on new tax laws, international cybercrime treaties, and regulatory proposals by agencies like FinCEN.
+Stay informed about the evolving landscape of cryptocurrency regulations, from privacy concerns to compliance challenges, and their impact on financial institutions, individual users, and the broader digital currency space.

 - [New 2024 Crypto Tax Law for Transactions of $10000 or More](https://medium.com/coinmonks/ez-tldr-new-crypto-tax-law-for-transactions-of-10000-or-more-what-you-need-to-know-4c0dd2b35b33)
 - [Latest Draft of the UN Cybercrime Treaty](https://medium.com/@ervin.zubic/ez-tldr-latest-draft-of-the-un-cybercrime-treaty-what-you-need-to-know-f0851d1d1692)